Sunday December 2, 2018

-Update Friday, December 7, 2018: MCSO records reports that further information is still being withheld pending notification of kin.
-We will be communicating again with MCSO records and PIO on Monday in an attempt to get unredacted records.
+Update Friday, December 7, 2018: MCSO records department reports that further information is still being withheld pending notification of kin.

-Update Wednesday December 12, 2018: MCSO reports that they have yet to inform next of kin and that the unredacted incident reports are not yet available.
-MCSO reports that the incident report is “unfinished and active”.
-The Medical Examiner’s report has been requested and we have been informed by the MEO that we will receive a copy when it is complete and becomes publicly available.
+Update Wednesday December 12, 2018: MCSO reports that they have yet to inform next of kin and that the un-redacted incident report is “unfinished” and the case is “active” and no more information is yet available.

 Check back for updates.